-Knowing these quick calculations can help you determine an employee’s paychecks more easily and spot any errors before they become a problem.
+Knowing these quick calculations can help you determine an employee’s paychecks more efficiently and spot any errors before they become problematic.

-While there are many digital tools and calculators that can do the math for you, it’s always a good idea to understand the basics behind these calculations.
+While many digital tools and calculators can do the math for you, it’s always a good idea to understand the basics behind these calculations.
 Make yourself comfortable with the following concepts, and you’ll be able to manage payroll with ease.

 1. Determine Gross Pay

-The first step in payroll calculations is to determine the employee’s gross pay.
+The first step in payroll calculations is determining the employee’s gross pay.
 This is the employee’s salary multiplied by the number of days worked.
-For example, if an employee’s salary is $500, and they work five days this week, their gross pay would be $2,500.
-If an employee works two days in a week, their gross pay would be $1,000.
+For example, if an employee’s salary is $500 and works five days this week, their gross pay would be $2,500.
+If an employee works two days a week, their gross pay would be $1,000.

 2. Calculate Net Pay